 Indeed, Chamberi is just north of the very centre of Madrid, as you can see on this interactive map of tbe best neighbourhouds of Madrid.

 I really recommend living in Chamberi if you want to live close to the center, but not right in it, if you love to be able to walk to all your favorite places, and have everything close without being in a touristic neighbourhood.
 Of course, Chamberi is an old neighbourhood, and as such, the flats will not be as good quality as in Salamanca, or the shops and bars will not be as fashionable and trendy as in Chueca or Malasaña, but if you’re looking for an authentic, practical and “village-like” neighbourhood, go for Chamberi.

-You will find hereunder more photos of places I love in Alonso Martinez, such as the:
+You will find hereunder more photos of places I love in Chamberi, such as the:

 - “Café Cósmico”, one of the new “up-and-coming without being too trendy” bars of Chamberi,

 - “Historias de Té“, a small tea shop created by a French friend of mine – If you go there, do say you came after Pierre recommended it to you… I am sure they will then be delighted to make you feel a part of the neighbourhood !

 - Paulino de Quevedo, a great tapas bar and restaurant, which I recommend if after several nights out you already feel like all the tapas menus are the same… I assure you Paulino will surprise you !

 Do not hesitate to comment and/or send me an e-mail if you have any kind of question or if you are hesitating on the neighbourhood you want to move to !